 The effect of the Draft Mamre Road Precinct Structure Plan would be to designate more than 29ha, or 15%, of the overall 118 hectare SSD 9522 site as being unsuitable for urban development.
-Lot 1 forms part of this broader site, which is controlled by Frasers Property Industrial and Altis Property Partners.
-As a result, it is estimated that up to 100 equivalent full time jobs could be lost on this broader SSD 9522 site alone.
+Lot 22 forms part of this broader site, which is controlled by Frasers Property Industrial and Altis Property Partners.
+In the case of Lot 22, this will result in around 50% of the Lot being unsuited for industrial development.
+It is estimated that up to 1,000 equivalent full time jobs could be lost on this overall SSD 9522 site as a result.

 I therefore submit that the WSEA boundaries and zone boundaries should be amended to align with actual property boundaries.
 This would avoid planning law confusions and prevent the site being downzoned from its current planning controls.
-Also, the IN1 General Industrial boundary should be extended to the western most boundary of Lot 1.
+Also, the IN1 General Industrial boundary should be extended to the west.